 “Your sunscreen should be SPF 30 or higher.
 While make-up often has some sunscreen, you usually need a stronger SPF than what is usually offered in make-up.
 For added protection, consider adding zinc oxide or titanium dioxide.
 Some sunscreens may give you a white film, especially in people with a little more melanin to their skin.”

 Q: Any SPF products you recommend?

-“I find Elta MD UV clear, Alastin Hydratint, and PCA sheer to be great options.
+“I find Elta MD UV Clear, Alastin Hydratint, and PCA Sheer Tint to be great options.
 Shop around and find a product that you feel works best for you and you can honestly see yourself using consistently.
 You should reapply for every 90 minutes of outdoor sun exposure.”

 Q: Breakouts usually send us running to the dermatologist’s office but how do we know when to visit for something more serious like skin cancer?

 “If you have a strong family history of skin cancer, it is recommended that you see your dermatologist on a regular basis.
 If not, I would recommend regular self-skin checks.
 If you notice a change in any of your moles or develop any concerning changes in your skin, you should visit a board certified dermatologist immediately for evaluation.”

 Q: Aside from skin cancer, what are some risks of sun exposure we should be concerned about?